 \section{Additional Related Work}

 We review additional related work, which we could not place in the main text because of the page limit.
-First, it has already been known that OT behaves pathologically in high dimensional spaces, mainly owing to the sample complexity. \citet{dudley1969speed} showed that the sample complexity of OT grows exponentially with respect to the number of dimensions. \citet{weed2019sharp} alleviated the bound using other senses of dimensionality, but the dependency is still exponential. \citet{genevay2019sample} showed that the sample complexity of the Sinkhorn Divergences \cite{genevay2018learning, cuturi2013sinkhorn} matches that of MMD.
+First, it has already been known that OT behaves pathologically in high dimensional spaces, mainly owing to the sample complexity. \citet{dudley1969speed} showed that the sample complexity of OT grows exponentially with respect to the number of dimensions. \citet{weed2019sharp} alleviated the bound using other senses of dimensionality, but the dependency is still exponential. \citet{genevay2019sample} showed that the sample complexity of the Sinkhorn Divergences \citep{genevay2018learning, cuturi2013sinkhorn} matches that of MMD.
 The crucial difference between our work and theirs is that we shed light on more practical sides, whereas their interests were on the theoretical side.
 We believe that our analysis and explanation are insightful, especially for practitioners.

-Secondly, high-dimensional problems have also been studied from computational aspects. \citet{rabin2011wasserstein} and \citet{kolouri2016sliced} proposed to project embeddings to random one-dimensional spaces to speedup computation because OT in a one-dimensional space can be solved efficiently \cite{SantambrogioBook}. \citet{paty2019subspace} and others \cite{kolouri2019generalized, dhouib2020swiss, petrovich2020feature} proposed robust variants of OT with low dimensional projections.
-Specifically, their methods adopt the worse distance with respect to candidate projections.
-Although we tried in early experiments several projection methods, including the principal component analysis as in Section \ref{sec: curse} and Appendix \ref{sec: low-dim-performance}, tree slicing \cite{le2019tree}, and rank-based cost matrices instead of actual distance cost matrices \cite{sato2020robust}, we did not find performance improvements.
-However, we believe exploring these approaches is one of the promising future directions with the curse of dimensionality in mind.
+Secondly, high-dimensional problems have also been studied from computational aspects. \citet{rabin2011wasserstein} and \citet{kolouri2016sliced} proposed to project embeddings to random one-dimensional spaces to speedup computation because OT in a one-dimensional space can be solved efficiently \citep{SantambrogioBook}. \citet{paty2019subspace} and others \citep{kolouri2019generalized, dhouib2020swiss, petrovich2020feature, lin2020projection, huang2021riemannian} proposed robust variants of OT with low dimensional projections.
+Specifically, their methods adopt the worst distance with respect to candidate projections.
+Although we tried in early experiments several projection methods, including the principal component analysis as in Section \ref{sec: curse} and Appendix \ref{sec: low-dim-performance}, tree slicing \citep{le2019tree}, and rank-based cost matrices instead of actual distance cost matrices \citep{sato2020robust}, we did not find performance improvements.
+However, exploring these approaches can be one of the promising future directions with the curse of dimensionality in mind.